vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 theoretically the same.
 They are done mostly to confirm that the proposed metadata is consistent with what is really in the application source code.
-Steps about writing and committing metadata are omitted, as they will use the original metadata file you proprosed.
+Steps about writing and committing metadata are omitted, as they will use the original metadata file you proposed.
 Feedback will be given on the original merge request thread that the application was proposed; and once the process is completed, the request will be merged to the `master` branch of the fdroiddata